google tag manager basics

 Our Tag and Trigger Together

-tag and trigger together
+pair tag with trigger

 Last Steps

 Congratulations!
 You (hopefully!) now know a bit more about GTM than you did before.
 Tag Manager can be confusing and overwhelming, but if you can grasp the concept of tags and triggers you can understand the primary way in which the platform works.
 Bravo!
+Google doesn’t seem to do us many favors either by having products platforms with very similar names.
+For example, the new Google tag is located within Google Tag Manager and is used set up Google Analytics.

 Thanks for reading and have fun with those tags and triggers!

-2 replies
+7 replies

 Trackbacks & Pingbacks

-1. […] how to install GTM in 4 minutes.
+5. […] how to install GTM in 4 minutes.
 If you’re not yet comfortable with GTM, this guide to understanding tags and triggers may be worth a […]

-2. […] will help get the job done quickly.
+6. […] will help get the job done quickly.
 I’d also recommend reading about how tags and triggersGoogle Tag Manager Basics: Master Tags and Triggers […]

 Leave a Reply